-One of the things about HVAC is that the technology hasn’t moved as fast as many other fields, especially fields that are computer science related.
-How many computer technicians get hired to work on ten or fifteen year old computers, not many.
-But in the HVAC field many units are ten fifteen years old, some older, and while new technology has come along it is no were near a dramatic a change as many other things.
+One of the things about HVAC is that the technology hasn’t moved as fast as many other fields, especially fields that are computer science-related.
+How many computer technicians get hired to work on ten or fifteen-year-old computers, not many.
+But in the HVAC field, many units are ten-fifteen years old, some older, and while new technology has come along, it is no were near a dramatic a change as many other things.

-So basically, when looking for a book on heating and cooling depending on the subject, the date the book was written often doesn’t matter.
+So basically, when looking for a book on heating and cooling, depending on the subject, the date the book was written often doesn’t matter.
 Find one that fits your need and price range.
-Plus be sure to read through the Amazon or other reviews to see what others are saying about it.
+Plus, be sure to read through the Amazon or other reviews to see what others are saying about it.

-Our List of Best HVAC Books 2020
+Our List for The Top 10 Best HVAC Books 2022

 - Electricity for Refrigeration